Why reduce carbon emissions from publishing and printing?

 The UN International Panel on Climate Change (IPCC) research indicates that crossing the 1.5°C threshold risks unleashing far more severe climate impact than we have seen so far, including more frequent and severe droughts, heatwaves and rainfall.

 As a paper producer, we at Holmen can lead the way and provide better alternatives on the market.
-But we can also share our process to encourage others in our value chain.
+But we can also share our process to encourage others in our value chain, in a collective effort to embrace sustainable paper and printing practices.

 When we reduced our dependence on fossil fuels in our paper production it made a large difference for our carbon footprint.
 Thanks to fossil-free electricity and resource-efficient production, we have been able to reduce the CO2 emissions from our paper mills by 95% since 2005.
 This is why Holmen has one of the lowest carbon emission figures per tonne of paper in the entire world.